 Then the Blessed One, having stayed in Rājagaha for as long as he wished, set out on a wandering tour toward Sāvatthi.
 Traveling on that tour by stages, he eventually arrived at Sāvatthi.
 There, the Blessed One dwelt at Sāvatthi, in Jeta’s Grove, Anāthapiṇḍika’s park.
 The venerable Puṇṇa Mantāṇiputta heard: “The Blessed One has arrived at Sāvatthi and is staying in Jeta’s Grove, Anāthapiṇḍika’s park.”

 Then the venerable Puṇṇa Mantāṇiputta, having put his lodging in order and taking his bowl and robe, set out on a wandering tour toward Sāvatthi.
-Traveling on that tour by stages, he arrived at Sāvatthi, at Jeta’s Grove, Anāthapiṇḍika’s Park, where the Blessed One was staying.
+Traveling on that tour by stages, he arrived at Sāvatthi, at Jeta’s Grove, Anāthapiṇḍika’s park, where the Blessed One was staying.
 Having approached the Blessed One, he paid homage and sat down to one side.
 When the venerable Puṇṇa Mantāṇiputta was seated to one side, the Blessed One gave him a talk on the |Dhamma::teachings of the Buddha that point to the nature of reality, the ultimate truth [dhamma]|—explaining, encouraging, inspiring, and gladdening him.
 Then the venerable Puṇṇa Mantāṇiputta, instructed, encouraged, inspired, and gladdened by the Blessed One’s talk on the Dhamma, delighting and rejoicing in the Blessed One’s words, rose from his seat, and after paying homage to the Blessed One, keeping him on his right, he went to the Blind Men’s Grove for the day’s abiding.

 Then a certain bhikkhu went where venerable Sāriputta was.
 Drawing near, he said this to venerable Sāriputta: “Friend Sāriputta, the bhikkhu Puṇṇa Mantāṇiputta of whom you have always spoken highly has just been instructed, encouraged, inspired, and gladdened by the Blessed One with a talk on the Dhamma.
 After delighting and rejoicing in the Blessed One’s words, he rose from his seat, and after paying homage to the Blessed One, keeping him on his right, he went to the Blind Men’s Grove for the day’s abiding.”

 Then the venerable Sāriputta hurriedly took his sitting cloth and followed close behind the venerable Puṇṇa Mantāṇiputta, keeping his head in sight.
-Then the venerable Puṇṇa Mantāṇiputta entered the Blind Men’s Grove and sat down for the day’s abiding at the root of a tree.
-The venerable Sāriputta also entered the Blind Men’s Grove and sat down for the day’s abiding at the root of a tree.
+Then the venerable Puṇṇa Mantāṇiputta entered the Blind Men’s Grove and sat down for the day’s abiding at the foot of a tree.
+The venerable Sāriputta also entered the Blind Men’s Grove and sat down for the day’s abiding at the foot of a tree.

-Then, in the evening, having emerged from |seclusion::solitude, privacy [paṭisallāna]|, the venerable Sāriputta went to the venerable Puṇṇa Mantāṇiputta and exchanged friendly greetings with him.
+Then, in the late afternoon, having emerged from |seclusion::solitude, privacy [paṭisallāna]|, the venerable Sāriputta went to the venerable Puṇṇa Mantāṇiputta and exchanged friendly greetings with him.
 After having engaged in courteous and polite conversation, he sat to one side.
-Seated there, the Venerable Sāriputta said to the venerable Puṇṇa Mantāṇiputta:
+Seated to one side, the Venerable Sāriputta said to the venerable Puṇṇa Mantāṇiputta:

 “Friend, is the spiritual life lived under the Blessed One?”